orientechnologies/orientdb/README.md

 1. Merge PR
 1. Request Delivery in CWB
-1. Wait for ADB object to be created (how to check?)
+1. Wait for ADB object to be created (check CWB action log status: "In Assembly")
 1. Stage build (triggers promote to nexus and upload to smp + validation e-mail)